anniemartina/helm/README.md

 # Deploy TRDL Application using Helm

-The `trdl` Helm chart can be used to deploy the `trdl` application.
 The chart will deploy the following resources:

 - Secret
 - Service